Tips for Taps Blog

 Brita pitcher filters do not make water alkaline.

-Are Brita Pitcher Filters a Good Value?
+Are Brita Pitcher Filters Worth It?

 There is no perfect water pitcher (or any treatment for that matter) that removes everything harmful that could be lurking in your drinking water.
 Consider these at-home water testing packages to get to know your water.